Please refresh as revisions made.

 Lincoln.
 The remaining cases were settled for nominal sums.

-Note: Remember the jury also said OJ was not Guilty.
+Note: Remember the CA jury that found OJ not Guilty.

 the concrete dust and law suits have settled.
 The following is what Lincoln now

-states on it's web site for those intending to use the infamous, not the cause
+states on it's web site for those intending to use the infamous and certainly not the cause

 2005: Ed's Conclusion on this